Day 1: Arrive in Tokyo.

 We visit Nezu Shrine, one of Japan’s oldest shrines, set in lush greenery with ponds of carp, pathways that are tunnels of small shrine arches, and elegant, beautifully colored, wooden structures that reflect Japanese culture in all its age and beauty.

-We return to the Ginza district, where we are staying.
+In the afternoon, we return to the Ginza district, where we are staying.
 (And an option to call it a day and head back to the hotel.)
 You’ll find magnificent examples of architecture all over the city, but the upscale neighborhood of Ginza is the mecca of modernist Tokyo architecture.
 It centers around a major avenue called Chuo-dori, which some call the 5th Avenue of Tokyo: a broad street lined with high-end fashion stores, each trying to outdo one another with impressive displays and buildings.
 You can visit a depachika, shop at Ginza 6, stop at Itoya, one of the city’s most beautiful and well-stocked stationary shops, and shop at the Muji Super Store or the UniQlo Flagship Store.
 You can take some time to walk past the likes of Nissan Crossing, Ginza Place, Louis Vuitton Ginza, Hermes, Mikimoto Ginza, and Yamaha Ginza.

 After a long day, we return to the hotel for a good night’s rest.
 Your evening is free.